syncfusion-content/angular-docs/angular-2/ReportViewer/Getting-Started.md

 ## Load RDLC Reports

-The ReportViewer has data binding support to visualize the RDLC reports.
+The ReportViewer has data binding support to visualize the RDLC reports and Set the desired `reportPath`, `reportServerUrl`, `processingMode` and `reportServiceUrl` to ReportViewer.
 The following code example helps you to bind data to ReportViewer.

-### Adding ReportViewer HTML file
-Create a folder named **reportviewer** within the **src** folder.
-Now, create a html file and name it as **reportviewer.component.html** under the _src/reportviewer folder.
-Place the reportviewer rendering code to load RDLC report within this file as depicted below,

 {% highlight html %}